projectfdl/CruxStryke/README.md

 Print your cage from PLA, PETG, ABS or your preferred 3D printing material.<br>
 0.2mm or similar layer height with 4 or more perimeters and 30%+ infill.<br>
+Use support under the three cage mount holes.
+Support avoidance on the rest of the cage is suggested but optional.<br>
+Drill cage mount holes and motor mount holes with 3mm bit.<br>
 See FDL-3 flywheel instructions for printing your flywheels.<br>
 Attach flywheels to motors with M2.5x5 flathead screws.<br>
 Mount motors to cage with M3x8 socket head screws.<br>
 Use thread locker on both flywheel and motor screws.<br>

 ## Shell mods

 Remove dart guides/rails from shell above cage with Dremel or other tool.
 All other shell mods including battery tray clearing are optional and done at your own discression.

+## Electronics

+You're on your own past the motors and ESC's.
+I used an FDL-3 power board and soldered wires directly to an Arduino Pro Mini in mine with a slightly altered FDL-3 semi firmware.
+There are lots of options and methods out there to spin brushless motors.
+Be creative;)

 ### Make on!